py-pdf/fpdf2/docs/TextRegion.md

 * align (Align, optional) - The horizontal alignment of the paragraph.
 * line_height (float, optional) - factor by which the line spacing will be different from the font height. (default: by region)
 * top_margin (float, optional) -  how much spacing is added above the paragraph.
-No spacing will be added at the top if the paragraph if the current y position is at (or above) the top margin of the page.
+No spacing will be added at the top of the paragraph if the current y position is at (or above) the top margin of the page.
 (Default: 0.0)
 * bottom_margin (float, optional) - Those two values determine how much spacing is added below the paragraph.
 No spacing will be added at the bottom if it would result in overstepping the bottom margin of the page.
 (Default: 0.0)
 * skip_leading_spaces (float, optional) - removes all space characters at the beginning of each line.
 * wrapmode (WrapMode, optional)

-Other than text regions, paragraphs should alway be used as context managers and never be reused.
+Other than text regions, paragraphs should always be used as context managers and never be reused.
 Violating those rules may result in the entered text turning up on the page out of sequence.

 ### Possible future extensions